tanikasuresh/Graphing-Practice-Excel-and-Tableau-/Tableau/README.md

 #### For these two worksheets, the graph depicts a line chart for the average percentage on one axis and bar charts for the average Home Value and average `Required_Minimum_Income_Required_To_Buy` on a second axis.

 #### The next two worksheets recreate the graphs from the ATTOM article.
 A key step is to isolate the specific county names in the ATTOM graph using a filter.
 Then, similar to the previous graphs, the counties are sorted based on the average percentages.

-#### Note: The last worksheet does not contain Maui County as shown in the ATTOM article graphs because the dataset does not contain records for Maui County, HI